bobur554396/Programming-Principles-I-2025/week1/README.md

-# Lab 1
+# Week 1

 ## 1. Objective

-This lab helps students prepare their development environment and learn how to compile and run C++ programs via terminal.
-The second part focuses on solving basic problems in the **ejudge** system.
+This week's objective is to introduce students to the basics of programming, focusing on the concept of how humans communicate with computers through programming languages.
+Students will also learn how to prepare their **C++ development environment**, write simple programs, and understand the foundational building blocks of the language.

+In addition, students will become familiar with compiling and running C++ programs via the **terminal** and get introduced to the **Ejudge** system, which will be used for submitting and testing assignments throughout the course.

 - **[Lecture notes](./lecture-notes.md)**